Skip to Content

 Route 109 & Transfer to The Deuce

-Unfortunately, getting from the airport to hotels on the Strip by bus is a little more complicated, and involves a transfer.
+Unfortunately, getting from the airport to hotels on the Strip by bus is cumbersome and requires a transfer.

-First, you’ll hop on Route 109 which departs Terminal 1 frequently and will take you to the South Strip Transfer Terminal.
+First, hop on Route 109, which departs from Level 0 in Terminal 1 frequently and will take you to the South Strip Transfer Terminal.

 Once there, you’ll get off and transfer to the Deuce, which runs up and down the length of the Las Vegas Strip.

-Tickets for the RTC can be purchased from a machine located on Level 0 of terminal 1, on the bus, or through the RTC phone app and cost $6 for a 2-hour “Strip and All Access Pass” – Not bad!
+Tickets for the RTC can be purchased from a machine located on Level 0 of Terminal 1, on the bus, or through the RTC phone app and cost $6 for a 2-hour “Strip and All Access Pass”.

 CX Bus Route